nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Binary Selector

-The code to determine which version is decoded is in tiffimage_int.c++
+The code to determine which version is decoded is in tiffimage_int.cpp

 ```cpp
        {    0x00b7, nikon3Id,         EXV_COMPLEX_BINARY_ARRAY(nikonAf2Set, nikonAf2Selector) },